TiborThompson/stockseer/README.md

 ## Questions and Support

-For any questions, issues, or suggestions regarding this project, please feel free to reach out through the project's repository or contact the maintainer directly.
+For any questions, issues, or suggestions regarding this project, please feel free to reach out through the project's repository or contact me directly.

 ---